menu

 Someday, you will have to decide whether you should talk yourself out of a spec, based on others’ opinions.
 It can be good to reconsider your positions based on other players’ comments, but we realized over time that the thinking we put into a spec was better supported than some of the more spontaneous reactions we received in the forums.
 Several times we stopped buying after becoming convinced our reasoning was flawed in some way we hadn’t anticipated.

 Even though we agreed on a perceived opportunity, we were letting doubt affect our confidence.
 Other traders' opinions, albeit valid and well-intended, kept us from buying into profitable targets.
-Our mistake was to accept these opinions without challenging them, and not defending our views with enough Amulet of Vigor.
+Our mistake was to accept these opinions without challenging them, and not defending our views with enough Vigor.

 This brings us to our final point.